Harsh44-ydv/Mysql/README.md

 • DML (Data Manipulation Language): A data manipulation language (DML) is used for adding (inserting), deleting, and modifying (updating) data in a database.
 A DML is often a sublanguage of a broader database language such as Mysql, with the DML comprising some of the operators in the language.

-• DCL (Data Control Language):A data control language (DCL) is used to control access to data stored in a database (authorization).
+• DCL (Data Control Language): A data control language (DCL) is used to control access to data stored in a database (authorization).
 In particular, it is a component of Structured Query Language (SQL).
 Data Control
                               Language is one of the logical group in SQL Commands.

-## Applications of mysql
+## Applications of MySQL

 MySQL is used to store data in tables that map to objects.
 Each table has a schema defining what columns each row of the table will have.
 Developers can reliably store and retrieve many data types, including text, numbers, dates, times, and even JSON